Is AI The Future Of Retail?

 Is AI The Future of Retail?

-A lot is written about the importance of technology in retail.
-AI (artificial intelligence), VR (virtual reality) and AR (augmented reality) for retailers looking to survive.
+Technology in physical retail is an area the commands a lot of column inches in the last 18 months.
+AI (artificial intelligence), VR (virtual reality) and AR (augmented reality) have been positioned at one must-consider technology for retailers looking to survive.
 The problem is that many of the articles I read every week talk in general terms about the technology and its value.
 There is little written about how retailers can implement new advanced technologies.
 There is little, if anything, written about the challenge of integrating technology into existing workflows and in-store customer experience to creating competitive differentiation and tempt customers and prospective customers to visit a physical location – rather than shopping form the comfort of their couches.

-In the last few weeks I’ve had the chance to talk with Microsoft Canada’s Director of Retail Strategy – Dave Rodgerson.
-Having spoken with him at the #FutureNow event, I asked for the opportunity to talk with him on camera.
+In the last few weeks as part of my relationship with Microsoft, see disclosure above, I’ve had the chance to talk with Microsoft Canada’s Digital Industry Lead – Dave Rodgerson.
+Having spoken with him at the #FutureNow event, I asked for the opportunity to continue our conversation with him on camera.
 The location was the Microsoft retail store in Mississauga’s Square One mall.

 I started by asking Dave about his vision of the future of retail.